TheSystemDevelopmentKit/.github/profile/README.md

 See https://thesystemdevelopmentkit.github.io/docs/index.html for thorough documentation.

-For discussion and help, join the TheSyDeKick Zulip https://thesydekick.zulipchat.com/join/3i7xtk5bwdon6wajpzzqbthm (Link expires on Dec 31.
-2024) .
-Any member of that space can invite new member.
+For discussion and help, join the TheSyDeKick Zulip https://thesydekick.zulipchat.com/join/akrumzwzfal26ab4ipza6skt/ Any member of that space can invite new member.

 Many TheSyDeKick entities are developed outside TheSyDeKick core at https://github.com/TheSDK-blocks